gegian22/latin102portfolio21/translation3.md

 Translation:
 In one day Hercules cleaned up the Manure of King Augea's stall the greater part with Jupiter as his partner; when the river had been let in he cleaned away all the dung.
-Hercules sailed from the island of Crete to Mycenae, he led the bull alive with whom Pasphae had slept with.
+Hercules led the bull, with whom Pasphae had laid, alive from the island of Crete to Mycenae.
 He killed Diomedes, the King of Thrace, and his four horses who used to eat human flesh along with abderus, his slave.
 The names of the horses were Podargus, Lampon, Xanthus, and Dinus.